bhuvanbharath/bhuvanbharath/README.md

 - 💻 I develop software that automates the boring and repetitive tasks of a Design engineer.
 - 📖 I'm into **Automation**, **Programming**, **Bots**, and so on.
 - ❤️ I love **Photography**, **Books**, **Formula1**, **Gymming**, **Travelling**, **Language-learning** and so on.
-- 📫 For more: ✉ Drop a mail @bhuvanbharath@outlook.com.

 <h2 align="center">You can find me at :alien:</h2>